periclesm/tmdb-Search/README.md

 System section contains classes performing actions related closely to the OS and/or extending/subclassing/sharing iOS SDK classes for the purposes of the app:

-* **Network**: A simple networking class fetching data and performing basic checks (A normal app networking module is far more complicated and extended that what is used here)
+* **Network**: A simple networking class fetching data and performing basic checks.
 * **UIImageView extension**: Adding *getImage*() and *swapImage*() functions to fetch an image from the internet and perform an animation in replacing a (placeholder) image with another.
-* **MDDate**: With *DateFormatter* being an expensive allocation when used for each UItableViewCell, a shared instance initialiing a DateFormatter once with specific parameters is used across the app to cover the needs of all date conversions and formatting from the API date string into the app's desired format.
+* **MDDate**: With *DateFormatter* being an expensive allocation when used for each UITableViewCell, a shared instance initialiing a DateFormatter once with specific parameters is used across the app to cover the needs of all date conversions and formatting from the API date string into the app's desired format.